GenAI Infrastructure: Design and Implementation

 Service Configuration (ServiceConfig)

 Each GenAI-driven feature in Torus is configured through a ServiceConfig.
-A service configuration defines a primary registered model to use for a feature and can optionally specify a backup model as a fallback.
-This ensures graceful degradation of service if the primary provider becomes unavailable or returns an error.
+A service configuration defines a primary registered model to use for a feature and can optionally specify a secondary model (capacity/health overflow) and a backup model (outage-only).
+This ensures graceful degradation of service if the primary provider becomes unavailable or is at capacity.

 Feature-Level Configuration (GenAIFeatureConfig)